-I am feeling rather lazy in the kitchen these days.
+I am feeling rather lazy in the kitchen these days, so this puff pastry tart is the perfect recipe to make for dinner.
 The thought of a gourmet meal each night does sound dreamy…when someone else washes the dishes or does the actual cooking.
 A lot of planning and thought goes into fancy meals.
 Lately I’m just not up for it.
 Spring is around the corner, and who wants to spend the afternoon in the kitchen?

-Enter your friends: frozen puff pastry, cream cheese, goat cheese, and leeks.
+Enter our friends: frozen puff pastry, cream cheese, goat cheese, and leeks.

 Puff pastry is that versatile, luscious, pastry dough that puffs up (hence the name) to epic heights in a hot oven and results in the flakiest crust you can imagine.
 I never make my own.
 It’s so easy to buy it and keep it on hand in your freezer.
 All it needs is a little time to thaw before you use it.
 Stick it in the fridge overnight or in the morning so it’s ready for use the next evening.

 When making flatbread/pizzas/tarts with puff pastry, it’s a good idea to roll it out on parchment paper–not to be confused with waxed paper–and place it on a baking sheet.
 Lining the baking sheet will help the crust brown evenly and it won’t stick.
 Pre-baking is necessary when you are using puff pastry in this way so the pastry has a chance to sufficiently brown and crisp up.